OSHChip/Example_Hex_Files/Example_Hex_files/READMEx.md

   Every OSHChip_V1.0 is also tested with this program, just to prove that one program can be overwritten by another by the programmer.
 It blinks each LED once, then uses a PWM function to fade all 3 LEDs together on and off 5 times.
-* **OSHChip_Pin_Names.h**
-  Well, this is not a hex file, but it is fairly useful.
-This file contains all the #defines that map the I/O port bits inside the chip to the 14 physical pins on the OSHChip package.